 The goal of this acute respiratory distress syndrome continuing education program is to increase nurses’ and respiratory therapists’ understanding of ARDS, including the risk factors, pathophysiology, signs and symptoms, and treatment.
 After you study the information presented here, you will be able to:

 - Identify treatment goals for ARDS

 - Discuss the role of the healthcare provider in identifying and managing patients with ARDS

-This CE course is approved for respiratory therapists.
+This course is intended for multiple professions, including nurses and respiratory therapists.